- Why is epigenetics a black box to biology?

 Ultimately, we are who we are when we conceptually marry our relationship with neolithic diseases to our personal and societal responsibility for wellness.
 Modern healthcare does not understand this connectiveness.

 Voltaire allegedly said, “Doctors are men who pour drugs of which they know little, to cure diseases of which they know less, into human beings of whom they know nothing.”
 Maybe he overstated the problem.
 Maybe he didn’t.
 The science of epigenetics makes clear that our DNA is not our destiny.
 Our modern beliefs are usually the cause of our epigenetic decline.
 We need to fully embrace that the human mind is a wonderful servant but usually is a horrible master, because it allows us to deviate outside our epigenetic mechanisms to cause disease.
 I believe it is the mark of an educated mind to sow doubt and disruption where dogma lives.
 Today, medicine is hanging its proverbial hat on dogma it calls “evidence-based” that has divorced itself from most epigenetic mechanisms.
 Evidence-based research is looking at data over a population and then taking that generalization and applying it to a treatment algorithm for a person.
+This is a Rx for mediocrity.
 In my view, espousing for moderation or normality is not something to aspire to, it’s something to get away from when you understand how epigenetics really acts.
 The difficulty lies not so much in developing new ideas as in escaping from old ones.
 I’m still a modern physician and still a man of science every bit as much as I was before I had my own “patient experience.”
 But on a deep level, I’m a very different from the person I was before, because I’ve caught a glimpse of this emerging picture of the reality of epigenetic power.
 And you can believe me when I tell you that it will be worth every bit of the work it will take us, and those who come after us, to get it right.
 Biology always makes sense, if we see it from its perspective and not our own.